SmarterDM/micro-aes/README.md

 This library has developed been developed and open sourced by [AndrewCarterUK ![(Twitter)](http://i.imgur.com/wWzX9uB.png)](https://twitter.com/AndrewCarterUK) from [Smart Carbon Control](http://www.smartcarboncontrol.com/).
 We are always on the lookout for programming talent, so please [message me](https://twitter.com/AndrewCarterUK) if you are interested in this sort of work.

+## License

+Like all technology firms, here at [Smart Carbon Control](http://www.smartcarboncontrol.com/) we rely heavily on open source software.
+In turn, we like to contribute back to the open source community when we can.
+This library is provided free of charge, under the terms of the [MIT license](https://github.com/SmarterUM/micro-aes/blob/master/LICENSE).

+Although there is no obligation to do so, we would really appreciate it if you could [get in touch](https://twitter.com/AndrewCarterUK) and let us know how you are using our software.

 ## Features

 - Does not use dynamic memory allocation